swarmzilla/swarm3k/monitoring.md

 - Metrics, Logs and Events are stored only in Logsene.
   This means the SPM backend will not be involved inthe Swarm3k project.
 - Kibana (integrated in Logsene) should be used for metrics visulisation.
-- Collection interval is set to 1 minute resolution (expecting 150k containers) to reduce the amount of data and speed up Kibana queries (less data points).
+- The metrics collection interval is set to a resolution of 1 minute.
+We expect 150k containers an like to reduce the amount of data to speed up Kibana queries.
 - Metrics and Logs are tagged with swarm specific tags from "docker info", like NodeID, ServiceID, Swarm labels, ...
 - Collection of "docker info"

 # Installation

 1. Get a free account at [sematext.com](https://apps.sematext.com/users-web/register.do)
-2. [create a Logsene App](https://apps.sematext.com/logsene-reports/registerApplication.do) to obtain an App Token for [Logsene](http://www.sematext.com/logsene/)
+2. [create a Logsene App](https://apps.sematext.com/logsene-reports/registerApplication.do) to obtain an App Token for [Logsene](http://www.sematext.com/logsene/).
+This token is used to store at least system metrics, container metrics and docker events.
+Logs might generate additional fields in the schema, depending from the application type.
+Thats why it makes sense to create a second Logsene App for Logs.
+This will make the creation of Dashboards a bit easier.
 3. Deploy Sematext Docker Agent to all cluster nodes.
-Please replace ```YOUR_LOGSENE_TOKEN``` with your Logsene App token in the following command.
+Please replace ```YOUR_LOGSENE_TOKEN_...``` with your Logsene App token in the following command.

    ```
 docker service create --mode global --name sematext-agent-docker \
 --mount type=bind,src=/var/run/docker.sock,dst=/var/run/docker.sock \
--e LOGSENE_STATS_TOKEN=YOUR_LOGSENE_TOKEN \
+-e LOGSENE_STATS_TOKEN=YOUR_LOGSENE_TOKEN_FOR_METRICS \
+-e LOGSENE_TOKEN=YOUR_LOGSENE_TOKEN_FOR_LOGS \ # optional: if not set no logs are collected
 sematext/sematext-agent-docker:swarm3k
    ```

 To store container Logs in Logsene create a second Logsene App and add ```-e LOGSENE_TOKEN=YOUR_LOGSENE_TOKEN_FOR_LOGS```

-**You’ll see your Docker metrics in Logsene after about a minute.
+You’ll see your Docker metrics in Logsene after about a minute.
+Then open Kibana/Dashboardsin Logsene.
-Then create a Kibana dashboard in Logsene. **

 # Example Data: